 - New Orleans Museum of Art :: Louisiana residents receive free general admission on Wednesdays.

-- Ogden Museum of Southern Art :: Louisiana residents receive free general admission on Thursdays.
+- Ogden Museum of Southern Art :: Louisiana residents receive free general admission on Thursdays from 10AM to 5PM.

 - Contemporary Arts Center :: Louisiana residents receive free general admission on Sundays.